 But before we get into it, we want to make clear that we respect every parent’s right to choose what is healthiest for their baby.
 We’re simply sharing the info that we used in deciding how to approach salt in our own products.
 As always, you do you!

 Before we get into the science around salt in baby's food, it’s helpful to understand why the recommendation exists in the first place.
 The most common argument around avoiding salty foods for babies is that a baby’s kidneys are too immature to process excess salt.

 But here’s the thing: there’s not really any reliable peer-reviewed research available to back up this claim.

 Best SellersThey're not just parent favorites—they're little ones favorites too.

 How was the sodium guideline established?

-The next logical question when thinking about a baby’s salt intake is - how were the sodium guidelines established in the first place?
+The next logical question when thinking about a baby’s salt intake is - how were the sodium chloride guidelines established in the first place?